maulusck/parrot-wsl/README.md

 # Parrot WSL Build

 This is a work in progress to create a licensed, official and Parrot Team-approved version of Parrot for WSL.
+This is far from official.
+Just a heads up.

-> "*The only way you can save Windows as an operative system is to chuck some Linux inside of it.
-I'm out vaccinating some children, seeya.*"
+> "*Chuck some Linux inside of it.
+Yeah right, else nothing fucking works.
+I'm out vaccinating some children now, seeya.*"
 > ~ Bill '*let me steal your software*' Gates or somebody, idk

 > "*If the Kali dudes did it, why the hell shouldn't we?*"